Martin W. Ball - Visionary Artist

 As a young adult, Martin began working with colored pencils, producing highly detailed and realistic images of birds of prey.
 Influenced by his academic work in the study of shamanism, mysticism, Buddhism, and Native American cultures, he gained inspiration from traditional spiritual iconography and used his artistic creations to explore his own budding spirituality.
 Using vibrant colors, Martin sought to express a deep love of nature, connectedness, and a sense of the transcendent in his art.

-Currently, Martin’s work can be considered as “visionary art.”
+Currently, Martin’s work can be considered as digital “visionary art.”
 Much visionary art is inspired by the spiritual and transcendental experiences that are made accessible to perception through the intentional use of entheogens, meditation, and altered states of consciousness.
 Common themes in visionary art include complex geometry, fractals, and use of radial and bilateral symmetry to create multi-layered and interconnected imagery, often with depictions of subtle energies.